QPG-MIT/optiverse/docs/INSPECT_WAVEPLATE_FIX.md

-# Pipet Tool Waveplate Fix
+# Inspect Tool Waveplate Fix

 ## Problem

-The pipet tool was showing the **same Jones vector** before and after a waveplate, even though waveplates should transform the polarization state.
+The inspect tool was showing the **same Jones vector** before and after a waveplate, even though waveplates should transform the polarization state.

 **Example:**
 - Source: Horizontal polarization `[1, 0]`
 - QWP at 45°: Should convert to circular `[0.707, 0.707i]`
-- **Bug**: Pipet showed the SAME polarization (circular) both before and after the QWP!
+- **Bug**: Inspect showed the SAME polarization (circular) both before and after the QWP!

 ## Root Cause